jagrafft/simple-record-control/README.md

 # Simple Record Control
 Lightweight HTTPS interface for synchronously starting and stopping recording processes from multiple devices.
 Based on [Express.js](https://expressjs.com/) and [PM2](http://pm2.keymetrics.io/); built for use with [FFmpeg](https://ffmpeg.org/) and [GStreamer](https://gstreamer.freedesktop.org/).

-Includes a demo certificate for HTTPS interface which *most browsers will flag as invalid.* Change browser settings or set up proper certificates via, say, [Certbot](https://certbot.eff.org/).
+**Obligate HTTPS!!** Includes demo certificates which *most browsers will flag as invalid.* For testing use `https://0.0.0.0:3000` and accept the "bad" certificate.
+For more formal use set up proper certificates via, say, [Certbot](https://certbot.eff.org/).

 ## Resources
 The `js/resources` directory contains a set of JSON files used to configure Simple Record Control.